gngrwzrd/ios-over-air-distribute/readme.md

 This script will also keep installation files for each version of your IPA.
 Name your IPA with the version number in it (MyApp-1.0.1.ipa) so it doesn't get overwritten the next time you generate files.

+## Extra Information ##

+The profile delivery system is very picky.
+If you attempt to change anything in this script such as moving files into different directories, I can't guarantee it'll work.

+Over the air IPA installation is also very picky.
+I recommend the baseurl be as short as possible, try to eliminate special characters.
+Generally I'd try and stick to a-Z,0-9,-_/.

+## Common Errors ##

+Can't connect to mysite.com - this is most likely because your server doesn't have HTTPS, or have trusted SSL certificate.